Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 Idiopathic scoliosis is the most common spinal deformity in the world.

 Idiopathic scoliosis usually occurs in adolescents 10 to 18 years of age, but can occur in younger children, and is more likely to progress in girls.
-If a baby or young child (less than 8 years old) is diagnosed with idiopathic scoliosis, it is generally classified as infant scoliosis or juvenile scoliosis, both forms of early-onset scoliosis.
+If a baby or young child (younger than 10 years old) is diagnosed with idiopathic scoliosis, it is generally classified as infantile scoliosis or juvenile scoliosis, both forms of early-onset scoliosis.

 Unlike other forms of scoliosis that have a known or defined cause, the origins of idiopathic scoliosis remain largely a mystery.